Security-Onion-Solutions/securityonion-docs/vmware.rst

 Overview
 --------

-In this section, we'll cover creating a virtual machine (VM) for Security Onion in VMware Workstation Pro (although this should be similar for most VMware installations).
-If you don't already have VMware Workstation, you can download VMware Player from http://www.vmware.com/products/player/playerpro-evaluation.html.
-We'll also cover VMware Fusion for Mac users.
+In this section, we'll cover creating a virtual machine (VM) for our Security Onion 2.0 ISO image in VMware Workstation Pro and VMware Fusion.
+These steps should be fairly similar for most VMware installations.
+If you don't already have VMware, you can download VMware Player from http://www.vmware.com/products/player/playerpro-evaluation.html.

 .. note::